Purp1eW0lf/Blue-Team-Notes/README.md

 </details>

 I've generally used these Powershell queries with [Velociraptor](https://www.velocidex.com), which can query thousands of endpoints at once.

-I use _sysmon_ and _memetask_ as file or directory names in lieu of real file names, just replace the stupid names I've given with the files you actually need.

 ## OS Queries